 Some drugs can interfere with the body’s natural assimilation of vitamin B12.
 These include:

-- Aminosalicylic acid – This drug used for digestive problems may inhibit the body’s absorption of vitamin B12
+- Aminosalicylic acid – This drug used for digestive problems may inhibit the body’s absorption of the vitamin

-- Colchicine (Colcrys, Mitigare) – This anti-inflammatory drug can treat gout, but it may decrease absorption of vitamin B12
+- Colchicine (Colcrys, Mitigare) – This anti-inflammatory drug can treat gout, but it may decrease absorption of the vitamin

-- Metformin (Glumetza, Glucophage, Fortamet) – Typically used for diabetes patients, this drug may reduce absorption of vitamin B12
+- Metformin (Glumetza, Glucophage, Fortamet) – Typically used for diabetes patients, this drug may reduce absorption of the vitamin

-- Omeprazole (Prilosec), lansoprazole (Prevacid) or other stomach acid-reducing drugs may decrease absorption of vitamin B12
+- Omeprazole (Prilosec), lansoprazole (Prevacid) or other stomach acid-reducing drugs may decrease absorption of the vitamin

-- Vitamin C (ascorbic acid) supplements – Taking vitamin B12 combined with vitamin C may reduce the effectiveness of vitamin B12
+- Vitamin C (ascorbic acid) supplements – Taking vitamin B12 combined with vitamin C may reduce the effectiveness of the vitamin

 Check with your health professional to avoid potential drug interactions (x).